getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 Prior to ES6, regular expressions could only match based on BMP characters, which means that those extended characters were treated as two separate characters for matching purposes.
 This is often not ideal.

-So, as of ES6, the `u` flag tells a regular expression to process a string with the intepretation of Unicode (UTF-16) characters, such that such an extended character will be matched as a single entity.
+So, as of ES6, the `u` flag tells a regular expression to process a string with the interpretation of Unicode (UTF-16) characters, such that such an extended character will be matched as a single entity.

 **Warning:** Despite the name implication, "UTF-16" doesn't strictly mean 16 bits.
 Modern Unicode uses 21 bits, and standards like UTF-8 and UTF-16 refer roughly to how many bits are used in the representation of a character.